 Why it's unsafe: Brown paper bags were never intended for use as cooking utensils.
 The glue, ink, chemicals and other materials used in recycling the grocery bags are unsanitary and some bags may even contain tiny metal shavings.

-Make it safe: To make this method safe, replace the brown bag with a turkey-size oven-cooking bag.
+Make it safe: To make this method safe, replace the brown bag with a turkey-sized oven-cooking bag.
 Cooking turkey at temperatures below 325 degrees F is unsafe so be sure to the oven temperature to 325 F or higher.
 Use a food thermometer inserted in the thickest part of the thigh and breast to check the internal temperature which should read 165 degrees or higher.

 Trash bag method